-The results of the previous sections, using SD-WACCM, are clear on one indication, that the assumption of observed changes in CO VMRs being solely due to vertical advection is not a valid one.
-What is not obvious, is what the rates inferred from the behaviour of tracer isolines (w_χ , under the nomenclature used here) represent.
+The results of the previous sections are clear on one point, that the assumption of observed changes in CO concentrations being solely due to vertical advection is not a valid one.
+What is not obvious, is what the rates inferred from the behaviour of tracer isolines (w{χ} , under the nomenclature used here) represent.
 When making observations on timescales of weeks, the TEM offers a suitable representation of the governing dynamics.
-The vertical velocities calculated by observing CO, however, are smaller than the magnitudes of the TEM vertical wind, \overline{w} , found with SD-WACCM.
-Figure 12 shows the polar average ($60^{\circ} - 90^{\circ}$ N) \overline{w} for the winters of 2008/2009 and 2010/2011, calculated using daily averaged SD-WACCM output.
-Comparing this to the values of w{CO} and w{CO} corrected in Fig. 8, it is clear that the rates derived from CO values are generally of lower magnitude than \overline{w} .
-This agrees with the results of Hoffmann (2012b). w{CO} corrected more closely matches the sign and general pattern of \overline{w} , but does not reach the semi-persistent descent rates of -1.2 km/day between 60 and 70 km, or the magnitude of the enhanced rate of descent (< -1.6 km/day) after the SSW in 2009.
-Similar results are observed when using KIMRA and MLS CO profiles to derive vertical velocity, instead of SD-WACCM output (not shown here).
+The vertical velocities calculated by observing CO, however, fall short of the magnitudes of the TEM vertical wind, \overline{w} , found with SD-WACCM.
+Figure 8 shows the polar average ($60^{\circ} - 90^{\circ}$ N) \overline{w} for winters of 08/09 and 10/11, calculated using daily SD-WACCM data.
+Comparing this to the values of w{CO} and w{CO} corrected in Figure 4, it is clear that the rates derived from CO values are generally of lower magnitude than \overline{w} .
+This agrees with the results of Hoffman (2012). w{CO} corrected more closely matches the sign and general pattern of \overline{w} , but does not reach the semi-persistent descent rates of 1.2 km/day between 60 and 70 km, or the magnitude of the enhanced rate of descent (> 1.6 km/day) after the SSW in 2009.
+Similar results are observed when using SD-WACCM CO profiles to derive vertical velocity, instead of KIMRA and MLS data (not shown here).

 Some of the difference may be attributed to the time resolution, or assumed parameters, of the SD-WACCM output used in this work.
-Meraner and Schmidt (2016) showed that the tendency of NO due to \overline{w} can be quite different (by > 1 ppm/day at 90 km) when calculated using 6-hourly averaged output or daily averaged output from HAMMONIA (Hamburg Model of the Neutral and Ionized Atmosphere).
+Meraner and Schmidt (2016) showed that the tendency of NO due to $\overline{w}$ can be quite different (> 1 ppm/day at 90 km) when calculated using 6-hourly output or daily output from HAMMONIA (Hamburg Model of the Neutral and Ionized Atmosphere)).
 Meraner et al. (2016) showed that NO_x transport in the mesosphere is highly sensitive to the strength of the gravity wave source.
-The amplitudes of gravity waves influence the altitude at which the waves break and deposit their momentum, which in turn affects the vertical profile of $\overline{w}$.
-Garcia et al. (2014) found that using a Prandtl number of 4 for WACCM (see Sect.
-3.1), instead of 2 (as used here), gave better agreement with polar CO profiles from satellite instruments (the Atmospheric Chemistry Experiment Fourier Transform Spectrometer (ACE-FTS) on SCISAT-1, and the Michelson Interferometer for Passive Atmospheric Sounding (MIPAS) on Envisat).
-The opposite was found for tropical and mid-latitude CO profiles, and Garcia et al. (2014) consider that deficiencies in the modelling of diffusive eddy transport may be due to problems in producing the correct latitudinal profile of K{zz} , which cannot be addressed by simply adjusting the Prandtl number.
+The amplitude of gravity waves influence the altitude at which the waves break and deposit their momentum, which in turn affects the vertical profile of $\overline{w}$.
+Garcia et al. (2014) found that using a Prandtl number of 4 for WACCM, instead of 2 (as used here), gave better agreement with polar CO profiles from satellite instruments (the Atmospheric Chemistry Experiment Fourier Transform Spectrometer (ACE-FTS) on SCISAT-1, and the Michelson Interferometer for Passive Atmospheric Sounding (MIPAS) on Envisat).
+The opposite was found for tropical and midlatitude CO profiles, and Garcia et al. (2014) consider that deficiencies in the modelling of diffusive eddy transport may be due to problems in producing the correct latitudinal profile of K{zz} , which cannot be addressed by simply adjusting the Prandtl number.